CypherTroopers/colossusx2/SPEC.md

 The primary bottleneck is intended to be **memory bandwidth**, not raw arithmetic throughput.

 ### Unified Memory Exploitation
-The 80 GB DAG is intended to be **shared with zero-copy semantics** between CPU and GPU on suitable architectures.
+The strict profile is intended to benefit from systems where CPU and GPU can operate on the same logical DAG image with minimal transfer overhead.

 ### Egalitarian by Design
-The algorithm intentionally targets only systems with sufficiently large unified-memory pools and bandwidth in strict mode.
+The algorithm intentionally targets only systems with sufficiently large unified-memory or GPU-visible memory pools and bandwidth in strict mode.

 ### Long Epoch Stability
 An 8,000-block epoch reduces DAG regeneration overhead and keeps the memory image stable for a long interval.